 I was always interested in property and bought my first house when I was just 20 years old.

-I continued to expand my property portfolio in Ireland and in the UK before deciding in my mid-twenties to set up a business called "Platinum Developments & Investments Ltd" with two other partners in February 2003.
+My appetite for real estate growing, I continued to expand my property portfolio in Ireland and in the UK before deciding in my mid-twenties to set up a business called "Platinum Developments & Investments Ltd" with two other partners in February 2003.
 Our aim was to sell foreign property.

 It was an exciting new business and I enjoyed traveling abroad, hosting property seminars throughout Ireland and meeting new people.
 It was also a very exciting time in Ireland as an economic “boom”, or the “Celtic Tiger” as this time was referred to, was starting to come into effect and the demand in Ireland for foreign property was unprecedented.